dpiponi/Stellarator/README.md

 It'll run Adventure if you have the rom.
-Try: stack build && stack exec Stellarator-exe -- -f adventure.rom
+Try: stack build && stack exec Stellarator-exe -- -f adventure.rom (You need to obtain adventure.rom from somewhere :-)

 ![Adventure screenshot](docs/adventure.gif?raw=true "Adventure Screenshot")